 Instead I bit my tongue, smiled politely and said “Yes, I’m sure there is only one.”
 Inside I was fuming and a little upset thinking that I was this grotesque beast who couldn’t control what I shoved in my mouth.
-Why do people think that just because I am harboring another human being in me it gives them the right to comment or pass judgement on my size?
-Furthermore, why was I letting this stranger make me feel bad about the way I looked?
 I went home that evening irritated and upset and told my boyfriend what the woman had said.
 He quickly told me I was beautiful and that although I may feel giant I didn’t look that way at all.
-I felt better but it got me thinking about what the recommendations for a healthy weight gain during pregnancy are and wondering how other people felt about their bodies while pregnant.
+I felt better but it got me thinking about what the recommendations for a healthy or normal weight gain during pregnancy are.

-This is my second pregnancy and I know that things can “pop” more with subsequent pregnancies but I should never be made to feel bad about how I look especially from complete strangers.
+This is my second pregnancy and I know that things can “pop” more with subsequent pregnancies.
 It is hard to share some of these photos knowing that people will potentially make comments or judge my growing belly but frankly, it really isn’t anyone’s damn business (except my doctor’s) how much weight I have or haven’t gained.
 My baby is healthy and weighing in at 2 pounds and 5 oz (66% percentile) so far and I can only hope that she continues to gain weight and I deliver a healthy, happy baby!